HewlettPackard/OpenShift-on-SimpliVity/README.md

 cd ~/ocpsvt ansible-playbook –I hosts site.yml
 ```

-Depending on your hardware and the load, it takes approximately 20mns for the playbook to complete successfully,
+Depending on your hardware and the load, it takes approximately 20mns for the playbook to finish successfully,

 ## Monitoring the progresses